-Studies in Literature, Grade 12, University Preparation (ETS4U)
+Studies in Literature, Grade 12, University Preparation (ETS4U) (Not scheduled in 2020-21.)

 This course is for students with a special interest in literature and literary criticism.
 The course may focus on themes, genres, time periods, or countries.
 Students will analyse a range of forms and stylistic elements of literary texts and respond personally, critically, and creatively to them.
 They will also assess critical interpretations, write analytical essays, and complete an independent study project.
-Prerequisite: English, Grade 11, University Preparation (Offered as a blended course in 2019-20.)
+Prerequisite: English, Grade 11, University Preparation

-The Writer's Craft, Grade 12, University Preparation (EWC4U)
+The Writer's Craft, Grade 12, University Preparation (EWC4U) (If scheduled, it will be a blended course in 2020-21.)
 This course emphasizes knowledge and skills related to the craft of writing.
 Students will analyse models of effective writing; use a workshop approach to produce a range of works; identify and use techniques required for specialized forms of writing; and identify effective ways to improve the quality of their writing.
 They will also complete a major paper as part of a creative or analytical independent study project and investigate opportunities for publication and for writing careers.
-Prerequisite: English, Grade 11, University Preparation (Offered as a blended course in 2019-20.)
+Prerequisite: English, Grade 11, University Preparation

-The Writer's Craft, Grade 12, College Preparation (EWC4C)
+The Writer's Craft, Grade 12, College Preparation (EWC4C) (Not scheduled in 2020-21.)

 This course emphasizes knowledge and skills related to the craft of writing.
 Students will investigate models of effective writing; use a workshop approach to write a variety of works; and make considered decisions for improving the quality of their writing.
 They will also complete a creative or analytical independent study project and investigate opportunities for publication and for writing careers.
-Prerequisite: English, Grade 11, College Preparation (Not offered in 2019-20.)
+Prerequisite: English, Grade 11, College Preparation